manuscriptmastr/hello-hybrids-js/README.md

     2. `html` util feels like it's doing too much.
 There's `html.resolve()`, `html.css()`, etc. These interfaces feel a little faddy/fragile.
     3. Community seems rather small.
 Not much going on in social media, forums, and API documentation could be much more detailed
 17. Not sure/outstanding questions
+    1. This framework brings its own mini-paradigms around the concepts of the store and component refactoring.
+It has some elegant ways to accomplish these, but feels awkward once you impose other patterns (complex/dynamic props, higher order components) on it.
     1. Referring to object/DOM ID's is both interesting and weird, but it's at least vanilla!
-    2. Wondering if there's a way to accomplish:
+    1. Wondering if there's a way to accomplish:
        1. Dynamic props like React's spread operator
        2. "Two-way" data _packaging_ (aka. `v-model` in Vue, or a packaged getter/setter)